-“Our favorite part of the house is the top floor because it’s indoor outdoor living,” remarks Bigler.
-“And the location we picked specifically to be able to go downtown, and go to the beach with the kids.
+“Our favorite part of the house is the top floor because it’s indoor-outdoor living,” remarks Catherine Bigler.
+“And the location we picked specifically to be able to go downtown and go to the beach with the kids.
 It’s ideal, we walk everywhere.”
-Though the ability to open up the door and hit the beach, restaurants and shopping is a major plus, another highlight, particularly in Manhattan Beach’s downtown area, is the home’s five car parking capacity, a perk that has been grandfathered in.
+Though the ability to open up the door and hit the beach, restaurants, and shopping is a major plus, another highlight, particularly in Manhattan Beach’s downtown area, is the home’s five-car parking capacity, a perk that has been grandfathered in.

 Step outside, and it’s an easy amble to reach the sand, or a five-minute walk to find yourself amidst the mellow buzz of Manhattan Beach’s downtown boutiques and eateries.
 Yet the home’s interior, quiet and spacious, with oak-plank flooring settling against soft-white walls and windows shuttling in scenes of blue sky and ocean, is a pretty good place to be.

 “Watching the sunset here every day is the best thing,” muses Catherine Bigler, standing in the still of the top deck, with a front-row view of blazing orange and red sky settling into the Pacific.